SamakshSingh99/GeneScoPy/README.md

-# AssemblyScope
+# GeneScoPy
 Genome assembly sequence and GFF/GTF file analyzer

 ## Overview
-The Genome Sequence and GFF/GTF Analyzer is a standalone graphical user interface (GUI) tool for working with genome assembly sequence files (FASTA) and genome annotation files (GTF/GFF).
+GeneScoPy is a standalone graphical user interface (GUI) tool for working with genome assembly sequence files (FASTA) and genome annotation files (GTF/GFF).
 It provides a platform for:

 - Inspecting and managing genome assembly files.
 - Viewing genome annotation details.